hossfard/aws-swebsite-cfn/README.md

 aws --region <region-name> \
     describe-stacks --stack-name <cert-stack-name>
 ```
 - `<cert-stack-name>` is the named assigned to the cloudformation
   stack
-- `profile-name` is the profile name defined under
-  `~/.aws/credentials` and must have appropriate permissions for
-  creating Cloudformation stacks, S3 buckets, Cloudfront distribution,
-  and Certificate.
-May be skipped if you have a single unnamed
-  profile.
 - `region` value [must be](https://docs.aws.amazon.com/acm/latest/userguide/acm-regions.html) `us-east-1` for the cloudfront
   certificate (as of this writing).
 Do not change.